 Information and applications can be obtained in the Business School Administration Office in Self Hall, Telephone: 601.925.3214.

 The purpose of a certificate program is to provide an area of concentration in the School of Business for individuals with a bachelor’s degree.
 Persons wishing to change their career or acquire additional skills may be interested in this type of program.
 Upon completion, a certificate will be awarded and recorded on the transcript.
 A certificate program is offered in accounting.

 Master of Business Administration (M.B.A.)

-The M.B.A. program consists of thirty semester hours of graduate work and is offered at night.
-The program was designed for persons who are working and wish to continue their education at night.
+The M.B.A. program consists of thirty semester hours of graduate work and is offered online and at night.
+The program was designed for persons who are working and wish to continue their education.

 A joint J.D./M.B.A. is offered as an option for Mississippi College School of Law students.
 It has been designed especially for a person who wishes to complete both degrees while attending law school.